sussy-syrup/smithees-foundry/README.md

 ## Smithee's Foundry

-## This mod is discontinued, I will fix the remaining issues but I have no intentions to continue adding to this mod as I no longer have the time to work on it
+## This mod is discontinued, I have no intentions to continue adding to this mod as I no longer have the time to work on it

 ## Setup